 You will find nine beautiful national parks in California, more than any other U.S. state.
 From the tallest trees on earth to the largest concentration of Joshua trees in the world, California’s national parks showcase the best nature and wildlife the golden state has to offer.

 I’ve lived in California my whole life and have visited each California national park.
 I want to help you plan your upcoming trip, so I’ve created this guide that contains all you need to know to travel to the California national parks.

-Whether you want to tackle the best California hikes or just catch some amazing views, this article is for you.
+Whether you want to tackle the best California hikes or just catch some amazing views at some of the best US national parks, this article is for you.

 Table of Contents

 - Tips for Visiting National Parks in California